-It is anticipated that up to \$3,000,000 will be available for approximately 10 to 15 awards to be made in Fiscal Year 2012, contingent on the availability of appropriated funds.
-For a Full Application, applicants may request project support for up to three years with annual budgets not to exceed \$350,000/year total costs.
-The proposed research project should be designed to be completed within the three year period.
-For an Exploratory Application, applicants may request project support for up to two years with a total budget of up to \$150,000.
-Applicants should specify whether they are submitting a Full Application or an Exploratory Application.
-DOE is under no obligation to pay for any costs associated with preparation or submission of preapplications or applications.
+It is anticipated that up to \$5,000,000 will be available for approximately 15 to 20 awards to be made in Fiscal Year 2012, contingent on the availability of appropriated funds.
+Funds for this research will come from SBR.
+DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.